garatan/hello-world/README.md

 Hello

-My name is Sam, I am learing Github and many other exciting programming technologies.
+My name is Samuel, I am learing Github and many other exciting programming technologies.

+This is some further text.